waterbycounty

 What's happening with rivers in Lyon County right now?

-Lyon County's primary USGS streamgage on the WALKER RV ABV WEBER RES is currently reading 183 cubic feet per second — 119% of the long-term mean of 154.43 cfs.
+Lyon County's primary USGS streamgage on the WALKER RV ABV WEBER RES has a pipeline snapshot of 183 cubic feet per second — 119% of the long-term mean of 154.43 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lyon County water compare to the Nevada average?